 - Each project has a liaison to the CAP board to track progress and provide assistance when necessary

-- A final report (oral and/or written) is made to client management and/or the board of directors
+- A final report (oral and/or written) or presentation is made to client management and/or the board of directors

 Consultant Volunteer Interest Form